A lady with yellow hair looks at her mobile phone.

 Living with cancer and neurodiversity can make some aspects of managing diagnosis and treatment challenging.

-There is lots of support for people with cancer.
+There is support available for people with cancer.
 Your healthcare team can give you information.
 They can answer your questions and you can tell them if you are worried about anything so they can help.

 A white woman with short brown hair and glasses.